Top

 15 minutes into the hike, you will now be walking through a forested area.
 The trail is a steady incline.

-At 1.2 miles, you will reach Shingle Mill Flat, which is a nice forest meadow popular, again, for boy scouts.
+At 1.3 miles, you will reach Shingle Mill Flat, which is a nice forest meadow popular, again, for Boy Scouts.
 When it isn’t populated with people, you will often see wildlife running about.
 Near the upper part of the meadow the trail will split, but they merge quickly.
 A few times I have hiked here, I have seen people put sticks blocking the right path, encouraging hikers to stay left.
-My guess is the forest service is trying to let that section have some time for regrowth.
+My guess is the Forest Service is trying to let that section have some time for regrowth.

-Around the corner from the first stream crossing you will get a nice overlook of the canyon, and can finally see Horsetail Falls.
+Around the corner from the first stream crossing you can turn right and will get a nice overlook of the canyon, and can finally see Horsetail Falls.
 They look small here, but wait until you get to the base of them!
+Or skip that and go straight.

 Cross the 2nd stream

-Just after the 2nd stream, you will come to a fork.
-Though both of these trails head right, you will want to turn left.
+Just after the 2nd stream, you will come to a fork and a trail split sign.
+Stay left.

-To get to the base of the falls, you actually need to do a little bush whacking and get off trail.
+To get to the base of the falls, you actually need to get off trail.
 The best point to access this is about 20 ft from the trail split sign.
 It will be very noticeable – there is a rock, and several bushes that have been cleared from others hiking the same way.
 It is steep for only 10-15 ft.

 After you get down the steep part, you will then cross through a very swampy/muddy area, with low hanging branches.
 Watch your footing and face, as you follow the small trail.
 It will open up very quickly, so don’t let this nasty section make you turn around.
 Once it opens, you will hear the rush of water as the trail turns a corner and leads you to the base of the falls.

-At the base of the falls!
+At Horsetail Falls!
 You can actually hike up to the top of the falls from here.
 Be careful where you step – there are several drop offs down to the falls.
 A few people have even died here, and if you explore these rocks, you will find an old plaque of a boy who died here.
 This is one area you will want kids to stay close by.
 These rocks near the falls are slippery year-round, so again, be careful.

 Can you find me?
-This shows how big the falls really are.
+This shows how big Horsetail Falls really is.

 2017